richardantao/tutee/README.md

 |   +--`package.json`

 ## Version Control
 All releases on github mark the completion of a dev cycle, and signify a pass-over to the CI environment.
-All code in the CI, testing, staging, and production environments stored on authorized local machines.
+Version controls at the

 ## Changelog

-## v0.1.0
+## v0.1.0 - 04-08-2019

-### Dashboard
-* User can view all classes for the day
-* All tasks within the upcoming week are displayed
-* All evaluations within the upcoming 10 days are displayed

-### Tasks
+### Added
-*
-*
+* Project to Github
-*
+* .env files

-### Evaluations
-*
+* Version control

-### Courses
-*
+* Changelog to README.md
+* Proxy for Node backend and React frontend

-### Settings
+### Changed
-*
+* Moved configurations to .env files